Regular members

 • Luis Scoccola, PhD (University of Western Ontario, 2020)

-Dr. Scoccola's reseach lies at the intersection of mathematics and computer science: computational topology & geometry, representation theory, and machine learning.
+Dr. Scoccola's research lies at the intersection of mathematics and computer science: computational topology & geometry, representation theory, and machine learning.

 Graduate Students